dtaralla/rrise/README.md

 or architectural choices, please reach out to improve the crate.
 Pull requests are more than welcome: **they are encouraged**!

+Since 0.3.0, this crate supports the latest major Wwise version, 2022.1, **by default**.
+It also supports Wwise 2021.1, but you have to opt-in by enabling the `legacy` feature.

 In order to use this crate, you should check the [system requirements](#Requirements) below.

 ## Capabilities
 - Build & run on Windows 10+
 - Build & run on WSL[^0]/Linux (on distros where Wwise is supported)
+- Wwise 2021 & 2022 are supported
 - (AD)PCM, Vorbis & Opus playback
 - Initialize/Update/Terminate sound & music engines
 - Post simple events (with support for callbacks as functions pointers or closures)